David Byers’s extensive BBC career centred on music programmes for BBC

 Potter and Bennett reviews 1990.pdf Size : 2868.731 Kb Type : pdf |

-David Byers also produced programmes in London, including a major
+David Byers also produced BBC programmes in London, including a major

 series of choral and orchestral works by Thomas Linley and Samuel Wesley